WildBerries/intreatment/README.md

 Intreatment project - is one page app for making a doctor appointments, also allowes to get information about all appointments through admin panel.

-app url:
+App url:

     http://{{ hostname }}/

-admin panel url and login:
+Admin panel url and login:

     http://{{ hostname }}/admin
     login: admin
     password: pass1234

-project requirments:
+Project requirments:

       python==3.*
       Django==1.10.7